Indiana Take-Home Pay Calculator

 Does Indiana have county income taxes on top of the state tax?

-Yes — all 92 Indiana counties levy their own income tax on residents, ranging from 0.5% to 3.38%.
-These county taxes are withheld from your paycheck along with state income tax.
-Marion County (Indianapolis) adds 2.02%, so Indianapolis residents effectively pay 3.15% state + 2.02% county = 5.17% combined.
-The paycheck examples above show state tax only — add your county rate for the full picture.
+Yes — all 92 Indiana counties levy their own income tax on residents, ranging from 0.5% to 3.38% depending on the county.
+These county taxes are withheld from your paycheck alongside state income tax.
+Marion County (Indianapolis) adds 2.02%, so Indianapolis residents pay 3.15% state + 2.02% county = 5.17% combined.
+Hendricks County adds 1.5%, Hamilton County 1.1%, Allen County (Fort Wayne) 1.48%.
+The paycheck examples above show state tax only — your actual withholding is higher by your county's rate.
+A Marion County resident earning $80,000 pays about $1,616 extra in county tax on top of the state figures shown.

 What is Indiana's state income tax rate for 2026?